 Brookhaven Lab has Entered a Phased Resumption of Operations

-Brookhaven Lab has concluded its emergency operational status and as of Thursday, June 4, has begun the first phase of its resumption of operations plan (ROOP).
+Brookhaven Lab concluded its emergency operational status as of Thursday, June 4.
 The Lab site will be gradually repopulated in phases—maintaining social distancing and other health requirements on site—while the rest of our staff continue teleworking to the extent possible.
-Each of the first three phases of our resumption of operations plan will have two stages, each lasting about two weeks.
 Site and local conditions will be evaluated regularly and the timing for each stage will be adjusted as needed.
-Phase 1 is the Continuation of Essential Mission Critical Operations and beginning of Limited Operations.

 Answers to questions about current operations